preservationsafe/backup-scripts/README.md

-# backup-scripts
+# amanda-setup
-Handy backup scripts
+Setup configuration and scripts used by the amanda local secondary backup system